 This is not a replacement for crispy doughy crust when that’s what you’re in the mood for… I can’t turn water into wine or cauliflower into all-purpose flour, but this is a fun alternative that’s on the lighter side.

-garlic oil – to brush onto dough before you bake it (optional)
+- Garlic oil to brush onto dough before baking (optional)

-Make sure your cauliflower is dry before you start.
-The more wet it is, the harder it will be to work with.
-Chop cauliflower and pulse florets in a food processor.
+- Make sure your cauliflower is dry before you start.
+The wetter it is, the harder it will be to work with.
+Chop the cauliflower and pulse florets in a food processor.
 Be careful not to puree it or grind it until it’s mushy.
 You’re going for a “riced” fluffy consistency.
 It should not be sticking together at this point.

-Whisk 3 eggs and mix all of the rest of the crust ingredients together and form into a ball.
-It should be pretty wet but if it’s too sticky to handle, add more flour.
-Gently “knead” it a few times, adding some flour on top if necessary to help it come together. (note – this will NOT resemble regular pizza dough – it won’t be as easy or pliable to work with – that’s ok just do the best you can).
+- Whisk the 3 eggs and mix with the cauliflower, almond flour, onion powder, garlic powder, and nutritional yeast, if using, and pinches of salt and pepper.
+Form dough into a ball.
+It should be pretty wet, but if it’s too sticky to handle, add more flour.
+Gently “knead” it a few times, adding some flour on top if necessary to help it come together.
+(Note – this will NOT resemble regular pizza dough – it won’t be as easy or pliable to work with – that’s ok!
+Just do the best you can).

-Brush the top with a little garlic oil, or just plain olive oil before putting in the oven.
+- Brush the top with a little garlic oil or plain olive oil before putting in the oven.

-Bake crust by itself for 15 minutes.
-Add mozzarella on top and bake for an additional 10 or so minutes the cheese starts to bubble.
-Crack eggs directly on top of the pizza (carefully so the eggs don’t slide off) and bake on the broil setting for 2 more minutes or until the egg is sufficiently cooked (oven times may vary).
+- Bake crust by itself for 15 minutes.
+Add mozzarella on top and bake for an additional 10 or so minutes, until the cheese starts to bubble.
+Carefully crack eggs directly on top of the pizza so they don't slide off and broil for 2 more minutes or until the egg is sufficiently cooked (oven times may vary).

-Remove from oven and add spoonfuls of pesto, roasted tomatoes, basil and red pepper flakes.
+- Remove from the oven and add spoonfuls of pesto, roasted tomatoes, basil and red pepper flakes.